Serving all people by providing personalized health and wellness through exemplary care, education and research.

 During a foot exam, the healthcare provider will watch your toddler walk.
-If a gait problem exists, the healthcare provider works to identify its cause:
+If a gait problem exists, the healthcare provider works to find its cause:

-To help with severe flat feet, special shoes or custom-made shoe inserts (orthoses) may occasionally be prescribed.
+To help with severe flat feet, special shoes or custom-made shoe inserts (orthoses) may sometimes be needed.

-If your child's feet turn in or out a lot, he or she may need corrective shoes, splints, or night braces may be prescribed, although this is rarely needed.
+If your child's feet turn in or out a lot, he or she may need corrective shoes, splints, or night braces.
+But this is rare.
 Wearing these devices can help reposition the foot as it grows.

-The foot`s bone structure is pretty well formed by the time your child reaches age 7 or 8.
-But if the area where bone growth begins (growth plate) is injured, the damaged plate may cause the bone to grow oddly or stop growing altogether.
-With a healthcare provider's care, however, the risk of future bone problems is reduced.
+The foot's bone structure is pretty well formed by the time your child reaches age 7 or 8.
+But if the part where bone growth starts (growth plate) is injured, the damaged plate may cause the bone to grow oddly or stop growing altogether.
+But with a healthcare provider's care, the risk for future bone problems can be reduced.

-If an injury is mild, your child probably will not remember it for very long.
-But if your child keeps complaining of pain, have the injury checked by a healthcare provider.
-Also, call the healthcare provider anytime an injury causes serious swelling, localized tenderness, limping, redness, warmth or ongoing night pains.
+If an injury is mild, your child likely will not remember it for very long.
+But if your child keeps complaining of pain, see your child's healthcare provider.
+Also, call the healthcare provider anytime an injury causes:

 If a bone or growth plate is damaged, your child may need to use crutches to take weight off the injury as it heals.
-In the case of fracture, a cast, splint, or brace may be needed to hold the bone in place during healing.
+In the case of fracture, a cast, boot, splint, or brace may be needed to hold the bone in place during healing.